-Panama City Overview
+Panama City On a Budget

 The city is the most modern in all of Central America.
 The skyline has a large number of skyscrapers and high rise buildings, and the city continues to grow in wealth and prosperity.

 Panama City's climate is tropical wet and dry.
 The wet season is between May and December and the dry season is from January through April.
 The temperatures are relatively constant throughout the year with an average temperature of about 81 degrees Fahrenheit.